rinojs/rinoweb/contents/en/learn-rino/2-Project-Structure.md

 ## contents
 `/contents` is for storing markdown contents for blogging.
 The file path/url structure is based on `/contents/theme/category/markdownfile.md`.
 So you have to place markdown files and directory based on that.

-At the top of markdown file you can pass data of content in JSON test format with html commented like this:
+At the top of markdown file you can pass data of content in JSON text format with html commented like this:
 ```
 <!--
 {